-Prince George's County Local Workforce Development Board Priority of Service Priority Group Explanation 1 Veterans and Eligible Spouses Veterans and eligible spouses who are also low-income (may include unemployed individuals) or recipients of public assistance, and/or individuals who are basic skills deficient.
+Prince George's County Local Workforce Development Board Priority of Service Priority Group Explanation 1 Veterans and Eligible Spouses Veterans and eligible spouses who are also low-income (may include unemployed individuals) or recipients of public assistance, or individuals who are basic skills deficient.
 2 Public Assistance Recipients, Economically Disadvantaged or Basic Skills Deficient Individuals, other than Veterans, who are low-income, recipients of public assistance or basic skills deficient.
-3 Veterans and eligible spouses Veterans and eligible spouses who are not low-income and are not recipients of public assistance with income under 150% of poverty and are not basic skills deficient.
-4 Non-Veterans/Eligible Spouses and not a target population identified by the State of Maryland Individuals who are residents of Prince George's County Local Area and who are not veterans and do not meet the criteria to be considered a target population.
+3 Veterans and eligible spouses Veterans and eligible spouses who are not low- income and are not recipients of public assistance with income under 150% of poverty and are not basic skills deficient.
+4 Non-Veterans/Eligible Spouses and not a target population identified by the State of Maryland Individuals who are not veterans and do not meet criteria to be considered a target population